BeshEater/HearMyCall/README.md

-# ShoutApp
+# HearMyCall
-Simple Android app for quick messaging with people around you
+Simple Android app for quick asking people around you